tom-seddon/b2/doc/Debug-version.md

 will happen when `Start` is clicked:

 * `Immediate` - recording will start straight away
-* `Return` - recording will start once the Return key is pressed
+* `Return` - recording will start once the Return key is pressed.
+  (Note that this tracks actual presses of the key only, and fake Returns when doing `Edit` > `OSRDCH Paste` will be ignored)
 * `Reset or BREAK` - recording will start on the next hard reset (or equivalent - e.g., changing config from the Hardware menu) or the next time the BREAK key is pressed